| Are you looking

 the site's offerings

-use a relevant section of your page's visible text if it does a
+to use a relevant section of your page's visible text if it

-good job of matching up with a user's query.
-Alternatively, Google
+does a good job of matching up with a user's query.
+Alternatively,

-might use your site's description in the Open Directory Project
+Google might use your site's description in the Open Directory

-if your site is listed there (learn how to prevent search engines
+Project if your site is listed there (learn how to prevent

 Snippets appear under a page’s title and above a page’s